williamdemeo/MSThesis/README.md

 Files in the repository
 -----------------------
-The LaTeX file msthesis.tex should compile with the command
+The thesis is in the file **msthesis.pdf**.

+All of the LaTeX source code is contained in a single file, **msthesis.tex**, which can be compiled with the following command:

     pdflatex msthesis.tex

-and produce as output the file msthesis.pdf, assuming you have a resonably good installation of the TeXLive package or its equivalent.
+This command will produce the file msthesis.pdf, assuming you have a resonably good installation of the TeXLive package or its equivalent.

-The computer program files are in the src directory.
+The computer program files are in the **src** directory.
 I have not tested them recently.
 If you try them and encounter a problem, *please [submit an issue](https://github.com/williamdemeo/MSThesis/issues)*.

 Abstract